Gapilesh/Cat-Painting/README.md

 # Cat-Painting
-This repository is created while Mastering CSS positioning that is essential for creating visually appealing and responsive web layouts  In this Repository I built cat painting.
+This repository was created while Mastering CSS positioning which is essential for creating visually appealing and responsive web layouts  In this Repository I built cat painting.
 I learned about how to work with absolute positioning, the z-index property, and the transform property.

 The site is live at https://gapilesh.github.io/Cat-Painting/